scott-whitehurst/borg-ai/README.md

 None:
 Echo the user's name when invoked, list the available functions

+Help:
+Display the commands available for description, capture user input and describe the functionality and how to properly invoke that action

 Time:
 When time is given as a parameter, provide two strings referring to the time of day and whether the user should be on/off the job